ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 2. Implement the `executeAction()` method , use the [DocsLookupAction](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/blob/master/alexa/src/com/splunk/modinput/alexa/dynamicaction/DocsLookupAction.java) example as a guide.You can access slot values and custom arguments from within your code also.
 3. Compile the class , add it to a jar file and place in the  `SPLUNK_HOME/etc/apps/alexa/dynamic_actions/lib` directory.Also place any other dependent jars for your action in this directory.
-4. Update the `SPLUNK_HOME/etc/apps/alexa/dynamic_actions/dynamicactions.json` file to map the class name to some action name that you can refer to from `mappings.json`
+4. Update the `SPLUNK_HOME/etc/apps/alexa/dynamic_actions/dynamicactions.json` file to map the class name to some action name that you can refer to from `mapping.json`

 ```
 {
 "name": "foo_action",
 "class": "com.foo.FooAction"
 }
 ```

-5. Add a mapping from an incoming intent request nto this dynamic action in `mappings.json`
+5. Add a mapping from an incoming intent request to this dynamic action in `mapping.json`

-**intent** : the name of the incoming request intent to map this action to **dynamic_action** : the action name in `dynamicactions.json` ie: `foo_action` **dynamic_action_args** : a key=value,key2=value2 ..... list of arguments that can be passed into the action and accessed by your code
+  *  **intent** : the name of the incoming request intent to map this action to
+  *  **dynamic_action** : the action name in `dynamicactions.json` ie: `foo_action`
+  *  **dynamic_action_args** : a key=value,key2=value2 ..... list of arguments that can be passed into the action and accessed by your code
-**response** : the response to return back to Alexa.
+  *  **response** : the response to return back to Alexa.
 See more below on response formatting

 ###Response formatting

-The JSON `response` field can be in plain text or [SSML](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference).
+The JSON `response` field in `mapping.json` can be in plain text or [SSML](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference).

 The response text or SSML can contain tokens to replace from the values of any slots that were passed in the request intent by wrapping the slot key in $ signs ie: `$timeperiod$` or `$servername$`  (except for static responses)